GoldstonianConcordanceBible/402/README.md

 ⸻

-Status
+STATUS

-PONS 402 — GENESIS BUILD
+PONS 402 — GENESIS v2

-Architecture under active development.
+This repository is under active development.

-No asset, payment mechanism, smart contract, agent, or repository artifact should be interpreted as approved for production merely because it appears in this repository.
+Presence in this repository does not constitute production approval.

+Until a mandatory control is documented, enforced, tested, and verified where required, the system must remain appropriately restricted.

+FAIL CLOSED.

+CAN ≠ MAY.